 Best Area to Stay on Lanai for Families

-- South Lanai is warm, sunny, and where you will find the luxury and serenity.
-If you’re after luxury, you are more than likely to stay at the famous Four Seasons Resort.
+- South Lanai is warm, sunny, and where you will find luxury and serenity.
+If you’re after luxury, you will likely stay at the famous Four Seasons Resort.

-- For a more rustic feel, stay in Central Lanai where you will find cooler temperatures and the epicenter of the island, Lanai City.
-Centered around historic Dole Park, you’ll be within walking distance to shops, restaurants, and galleries.
+- For a more rustic feel, stay in Central Lanai where you will find cooler temperatures and the island’s epicenter, Lanai City.
+Centered around historic Dole Park, you’ll be within walking distance of shops, restaurants, and galleries.

 Molokai: The Untouched Island

 Best For: Families wanting to get off the beaten path.

 If you’re looking for real Hawaii, this is it.
 Molokai remains untouched primarily compared to the other islands.
 Almost half of its population are Native Hawaiians embracing the true Hawaiian spirit.
 Truly a uniquely Hawaiian experience, Molokai boasts one of Hawaii’s most extensive white-sand beaches and the region’s highest sea cliffs.